AviatrixSystems/Docs/HowTos/tgw_faq.rst

 Audit the correctness of route entries of all attached VPC route tables and its associated TGW route tables including connection policy introduced route propagation.

+**Approval**
+^^^^^^^^^^^^^^

+TGW VPN and TGW DXGW dynamically learns BGP routes from remote peer, Aviatrix Controller periodically pulls the TGW route table and propagate these routes to Spoke VPCs route table that have connection policy to the VPN.

+There are scenarios where you require an approval process before these learned CIDRs propagation take place.
+For example, a specific TGW VPN may be connected to a partner network and you need to make sure undesirable routes, such as the default route (0.0.0.0/0) are not propagated into your own network and accidentally bring down the network.

+Approval is enabled on per TGW VPN and TGW DXGW bases.
+When Approval is enabled on a TGW VPN, dynamically learned routes trigger an email to the Controller admin.
+Controller admin logins in to the Controller and go to TGW -> Approval, the admin should see the routes, both unapproved and already approved.
+Moving the routes from
+Pending Learned CIDRs panel to Approved Learned CIDRs panel allows those routes to be propagated.

+To enable Approval, go to TGW -> Approval.
+Select the TGW and VPN/DXGW, click Learned CIDRs Approval to enable.

+When Approval is disabled, all dynamically learned routes are automatically propagated to the Spokes.

 What can be displayed at the View page?
 -----------------------------------------